 - Gratitude is an affirmation of goodness.
 By expressing gratitude, we acknowledge that there are good things in the world and that we’ve received its gifts and benefits.
 It’s important to note that gratitude doesn’t ignore the bad things and hassles of life, but rather encourages us to identify some amount of goodness in our life.
 (Tweet this)

 - Gratitude involves figuring out where that goodness comes from.
 Expressing gratitude often reveals that many sources of goodness are outside of ourselves.
 (Tweet this) We can still be proud of our traits and what we accomplish, but Dr. Emmons believes that true gratitude involves a humble dependence on others.
 By this he means that we acknowledge that other people’or even higher powers, if you’re of a spiritual mindset’help us achieve the goodness in our lives.

 Benefits of Gratitude

-The concept of expressing gratitude may seem like a “light and fluffy” practice, but it has been found to have significant and measurable benefits.
+The concept of expressing gratitude may seem like a light and fluffy practice, but it has significant and measurable benefits.
 In one study executed by Dr. Emmons, two groups of people were asked to keep a weekly journal.
-One group was asked to fill it with expressions of gratitude and the other was asked to write about the stressors or neutral events of their lives.
-The results: those who kept a gratitude journal were found to exercise more regularly, have fewer physical ailments, and feel better and more optimistic about their lives.
+One group filled it with expressions of gratitude.
+The other wrote about the stressors or neutral events of their lives.
+The results: those who kept a gratitude journal exercised more regularly, had fewer physical ailments, and felt better and more optimistic about their lives.

 - Daily discussions of gratitude results in higher reported levels of alertness, enthusiasm, determination, attentiveness, energy and sleep duration and quality.

-- Gratitude is a relationship-strengthening emotion because it requires us to see how we’ve been supported and affirmed by other people.
+- Gratitude is a relationship-strengthening emotion because it requires us to see how we support and affirmation from others.

 - People who rank higher on gratitude scales are less likely to retaliate against others and experience more sensitivity and empathy towards other people.